A Brief History of Area Code Calling in North Carolina

 South Eastern North Carolina

 In 1993 the Area Code 910 was created and split from area code 919 and was the state’s first new area code in 39 years.
-Originally, it covered a fan-shaped region in the southeastern and north-central portions of the state, including the Piedmont Triad, the Sandhills, and the southeastern coast.
+At first, it covered a fan-shaped region in the southeastern and north-central portions of the state.
+The area included the Piedmont Triad, the Sandhills, and the southeastern coast.
 The two parts were only connected by a tendril in the Sandhills.

-Within only three years, 910 was already on the brink of exhaustion due to rapid growth in the Triad, Wilmington, and Fayetteville, as well as the proliferation of cell phones and pagers.
+Within only three years, 910 was already on the brink of exhaustion due to rapid growth.
+The Triad, Wilmington, and Fayetteville, were growing rapidly.
+Plus, there was a proliferation of cell phones and pagers.

-On December 15, 1997, area code 336 was created for the Triad and most of the old 910 territory’s western portion.
-Normally, when an area code is split, the more populated portion keeps the old area code–in this case, the Triad.
-However, it was decided to let the southeastern portion of the state keep 910.
+On December 15, 1997, area code 336 was created for the Triad and most of the old 910 territory’s western area.
+Normally, when an area code splits, the more populated part keeps the old area code–in this case, the Triad.
+However, the decision was made to let the southeastern portion of the state keep 910.

-When this happens (and it is fairly common across the country), there are two options.
+When a location runs out of available telephone numbers for a geographic location, (and this is fairly common across the country), there are two options.

 • One option is that the affected region is split into two codes.
-This happened in 1993 when area code 910 was split off of area code 919.
+This happened in 1993 when area code 910 was split off from area code 919.

 • The second option is to introduce a new overlay area code, which co-exists alongside the old area code.

-The plan for southeastern North Carolina is the second option.
-In early October 2022, a new area code — 472 — will go into effect for new phone lines in Cumberland, New Hanover, Onslow and Robeson counties.
+This is what happened in southeastern North Carolina.
+In early October 2023, a new area code — 472 — went into effect for new phone lines in Cumberland, New Hanover, Onslow, and Robeson counties.

 Some Things Change…Others Stay the Same!

 North Carolina’s area code landscape has changed considerably since 1947.
-Starting with just one area code for the entire state (704), there are now 9 area codes including 3 (and soon to be 4) overlays.
-This expansion reflects the tremendous growth that North Carolina has enjoyed over the last several decades, and established it as a destination of choice for both families and businesses.
+Starting with just one area code for the entire state (704), there are now 9 area codes including four overlays.
+This expansion reflects the tremendous growth that North Carolina has enjoyed over the last several decades and established it as a destination of choice for both families and businesses.

 Indeed, between 2010 and 2020, North Carolina’s population grew by 903,905, which was an increase of 9.5% — significantly faster than the national growth rate of 7.3%.
 And powered by a robust economy that has hit its stride, and driven by a long track record of innovation, North Carolina was ranked in 2022 as America’s Top State for Business.